bradtraversy/one-breath-journal/README.md

 See the full product context and plan in `docs/one-breath-journal-context.md`.

+Development workflow: before committing or pushing, you must run `npm run build` and fix any errors.
+See `CONTRIBUTING.md`.

 ## Current State
 - Auth: Supabase email/password + Google OAuth.
 Today, Calendar, and Settings are auth‑gated; guests see a public landing page.
 - Entries: When signed in, entries are saved to Supabase (RLS per user); when signed out, entries are stored locally.